4×4 South Africa – Top Considerations to Rent or Buy

 • Tow bridle

-• Upgraded towing shackles with a higher load rating
+• Upgraded loose towing shackles with a higher load rating

 • Installed an additional sliding bolt to lock the rear cabin door from the inside

-Independent inspection, even when the vehicle has valid roadworthiness, may give you extra bargaining power to lower the asking price and regardless, it’s just good to know what condition it’s in.
+Source an independent overall vehicle inspection, even when the vehicle has a valid roadworthy certificate.
+If any faults are raised, this may give you extra bargaining power to lower the asking price, and regardless, it’s good to know the overall condition.

 Photographing wildlife from the hilux